A surprising burst of US hiring in January: 517,000 jobs

 And in response, many employers have raised wages.

-Stew Leonard Jr., CEO of Stew Leonard’s, a supermarket chain in Connecticut, New York and New Jersey, said the company’s series of hourly wage increases over the past two years have helped expand the job applicant pool .
-Entry-level hourly wages are now at $17.
+Stew Leonard Jr., CEO of Stew Leonard’s, a supermarket chain in Connecticut, New York and New Jersey, said the company’s series of hourly wage increases over the past two years have helped expand their job applicant pool.
+Entry-level hourly wages are now $17.

-For more specialized workers like butchers and bakers, hourly starting wages are $25 to $30.
-That has helped the chain attract about 10 to 12 applicants per job posting, the same level as before the pandemic.
+For more specialized workers like butchers and bakers, hourly wages start at $25 to $30.
+Those pay gains have helped the chain attract about 10 to 12 applicants per job posting, the same level as before the pandemic.
 Earlier, the chain had been receiving as few as seven applicants per posting.

 Over the past year or so, the job market has earned the label “The Great Resignation’’ because jobs are so plentiful and many workers are willing to change jobs to seek better pay or working conditions.

-By streamlining the hiring process and directing managers to prioritize the filling of vacancies, Centura has slashed the amount of time needed between receiving an application and putting a new hire to work.
+By streamlining hiring and directing managers to prioritize the filling of vacancies, Centura has slashed the time needed between receiving an application and putting a new hire to work.

 Sebastien Girard, who holds the title of “chief people officer,’’ said Centura has about 1,500 job openings each month.
-The market for clinical staff such as doctors, nurses and radiologists remains extraordinarily tight, he said, though it’s eased a bit recently for others.
+The market for clinical staff, like doctors, nurses and radiologists, remains extraordinarily tight, he said, though it’s eased a bit recently for other positions.

-Still, Girard doesn’t think labor shortages are going away: America’s aging population means there will be an ongoing scarcity of available workers.
+Girard doesn’t think labor shortages are going away.
+He thinks America’s aging population means there will be an ongoing scarcity of available workers.

 “The Great Resignation is there to stay,’’ he said.
 “It is a generational shift.’

-AP Retail Writer Anne D'Innocenzio in New York and AP Economics Writer Christopher Rugaber in Washington contributed to this report.
+AP Business Writers Christopher Rugaber and Josh Boak in Washington and Anne D'Innocenzio in New York contributed to this report.

 This story has been corrected to show that the labor force participation rate was unchanged in January and did not rise.